 I will begin with last night’s dinner.

+I made a homemade mushroom soup and grilled brats.
 Meanwhile the brats have gone to the grill and are being expertly prepared by the grill master, Josh, since I'm in the kitchen since I can't be inside and outside at the same time.

 This is my first attempt at doing something like this so who knows what will transpire.
 I hope to have some interesting foods to share with you.
 My kitchen is nicknamed The Cast Iron Cauldron and I'm the witch in charge of it.
 My brews can be exotic or plain and simple.
 You will never know what to expect from one day to the next.
 Bon Appétit!